coderefinery/hackathon-2019/README.md

 ### 5. Create a web app which can update forked branches (Radovan Bast)

-Creating forks on GitHub is simple but updating forks is not easy for persons who are not at familiar or comfortable with the command line.
-Here we would create an app to which one could log in with GitHub and refresh forks with a button.
+Creating forks on GitHub is simple but updating forks is not easy for persons who are not familiar or comfortable with the command line.
+Here we would create an app to which one could log in using GitHub and refresh forks with a button click.
 For simplicity we would allow updating forked branches only if a fast-forward is possible.